cs123tas/projects/brush/README.md

 gathered together, albeit divided into logical groups, and all the Sourcefiles are too.
 If you double click on a file at the left, it’ll open up in the main window area on the right.
-I’ll describe files in the Project view using»separators, so thatHeaders»Brush»Brush.h indicates the file in the Headers section, Brush subsection, called Brush.h.
-For ordinary file-system paths, I’ll use slashes, so that file is alsoprojects/brush/Brush.h.
+I’ll describe files in the Project view using » separators, so that Headers » Brush » Brush.h indicates the file in the Headers section, Brush subsection, called `Brush.h`.
+For ordinary file-system paths, I’ll use slashes, so that file is also `projects/brush/Brush.h`.
 Let’s look in theHeaderssection; theSourcessection is completely parallel.
 The subsections are brush, camera, gl, glew-..., lib, scenegraph, ui.
 Three of these are easy: brush, camera,